Free legal advice providers

 Legal Aid ACT

-Provides advice on a range of different legal problems, such as debt, discrimination, elder abuse, guardianship, mental health, neighbourhood disputes, small business matters and tenancy (for tenants).
+Provides advice on a range of different legal problems, such as debt, discrimination, residential tenancies (rental properties), elder abuse, guardianship, mental health, neighbourhood disputes and small business matters.

 You can get free one-off legal advice (for 30 minutes) regardless of your income or assets.
 Further assistance is means and merits tested.